![]() |

 which scores low on decor but high on food and price.
 We regularly eat there.

 You can also explore trendy Hoxton and Shoreditch while up this end of town.
-Museum of Garden History Small museum tucked up beside the grounds of Lambeth

 Palace, in the restored church of St Mary-at-Lambeth.
 As well as actual gardens,